mayanknauni/generative-ai-cisco-mcp/README.md

 # Claude MCP Cisco Demo

 Welcome to the **Claude MCP Cisco Demo**!
-This project demonstrates how you can use [Claude Desktop](https://www.anthropic.com/claude), the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/), and Python to manage Cisco routers using natural language and automation.
+This project demonstrates how to use [Claude Desktop](https://www.anthropic.com/claude), the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/), and Python to manage Cisco routers using natural language and automation.

 ---